jonaskuske/smoothscroll-anchor-polyfill/README.md

 > ⚠ The documentation is not up-to-date as of now, it will be updated  when this packages leaves the beta phase.

-The full documentation with advanced installation instructions, known limitations, features like enabling and disabling the smooth scroll and more can be found at
+The full documentation with advanced installation instructions, limitations, features like enabling and disabling the smooth scrolling and more can be found at
 [**jonaskuske.github.io/smoothscroll-anchor-polyfill**](https://jonaskuske.github.io/smoothscroll-anchor-polyfill).
 The documentation site itself is built as a smooth scrolling one-page design, utilizing this polyfill.